Moelf/S19-129L/campagnari/python/AAA-Readme.txt

    Utilities for histogram plotting.
 At the moment implemented a stat box and putting error bars on a histogram.

+colorPicture.py
+  An example of making an 8 bit color pixel map

 compareLogNormal.py
    A comparison of a Gaussian and a "massaged" Lognormal which looks very much like a Lognormal distribution